ahyar4y/covid-19-info-app/README.md

-# COVID-19 Mobile Information App using Ionic 4
+# COVID-19 Information App using Ionic 4

 This is my final project for Mobile Programming subject (2019/2)